mhutter/mhu.dev/content/posts/2021-03-01-kubernetes-resource-management.md

 Again, since **CPU** is a "compressible" resource, the Kubelet does not act on CPU starvation.
 Each container will have the CPU resources available that it _requested_ - yes, this means that "BestEffort" Pods really get into a tight spot...

 Out of **Memory** handling however triggers an _eviction_.
 While evictions (and how they can be configured) would cover a whole blog post on its own, it usually ends with Pods being terminated and moved to different nodes.
-This is where the QoS classes play an important role = They decide, _who_ gets killed:
+This is where the QoS classes play an important role: They decide, _who_ gets killed:

 First in line are pods that exceed their memory requests are killed, based on their memory usage in relation to their memory requests.
 Since "BestEffort" pods do not have any requests at all, they will be killed first.
 However, "Burstable" Pods might also be killed if they exceed their requests.